-One significant pitfall of a retirement account during a divorce is taxes.
+One significant pitfall of a divorce and retirement accounts is taxes.
 In some situations, a spouse may incur a tax penalty if the transfer is not handled correctly.
-An article on the subject stated that timing is critical; if a spouse transfers funds before the divorce is final and the original account owner of the plan is younger than 59.5 years old, the owner may be subjected to a 10 percent early withdrawal penalty.
+An article on the subject stated that timing is critical; if a spouse transfers funds before the divorce is final and the original account owner of the plan is younger than 59.5 years old, the owner may be subjected to a 10 percent early withdrawal tax penalty.
 To avoid problems with taxes and penalties, the IRA transfer should be completed in the manner outlined in the divorce decree or the couple’s property settlement agreement.
 Transferring assets from one IRA to another IRA could help eliminate potential pitfalls.
 Additionally, contacting the financial institution that acts as the custodian of the IRA might help provide clarity to ensure that the transfer will not cause taxes or penalties to arise.

 Individuals should keep clear records regarding their transfers just in case they are ever challenged in court.
 They should also update their beneficiary designation for each retirement account with a new beneficiary designation form in order to ensure that their wishes are carried out.